-- 1. Click Start > Settings > Control Panel > IBM Client Security Subsystem. - Type the Administrator Password, and click OK.
-The Administrator Utility main window opens.
-For complete information on using the Administrator Utility, see the Client Security Software Administrator's Guide. - 3.
-In the Administrator Utility, click the Configure Application Support and Policies button. - The UVM Application and Policy Configuration screen is displayed. - 4.
-Select the Replace the standard Windows logon with UVM's secure logon check box. - 5.
+- 1. Click Start > Settings > Control Panel > IBM Client Security Subsystem. - 2.
+Type the Administrator Password, and click OK.

+After you enter your password, the Administrator Utility main window opens.

+3. Click the Configure Application Support and Policies button.

+The UVM Application and Policy Configuration screen is displayed.

+- 4. Select the Replace the standard Windows logon with UVM's secure logon check box. - 5.
 In the Tivoli Access Manager Setup Information area, select the full path to the TAMCSS.conf configuration file.
-For example, C:\TAMCSS\TAMCSS.conf Tivoli Access Manager must be installed on the client for this area to be available. - 6.
-Click the Edit Policy button. - The Enter Administrator Password screen is displayed. - 7.
+For example, C:\TAMCSS\TAMCSS.conf

+Tivoli Access Manager must be installed on the client for this area to be available.

+- 6. Click the Application Policy button. - Click the Edit Policy button.
+The Enter Administrator Password screen is displayed. - 8.
 Type the Administrator Password in the provided field and click OK.

 The IBM UVM Policy screen is displayed.

-- 8. Select the actions that you want Tivoli Access Manager to control from the Actions drop-down menu. - 9.
-Select the Access Manager controls selected object check box so that a check appears in the box. - Click the Apply button. takes place at next cache refresh
+- 9. Select the actions that you want Tivoli Access Manager to control from the Actions drop-down menu. - 10.
+Select the Access Manager controls selected object check box so that a check appears in the box. - 11.
+Click the Apply button.